 - We, CNH Capital America LLC or the servicer of the receivables may be required to repurchase one or more receivables from a trust.
 In that case, the repurchase price received by the trust will be treated like a prepayment of the receivable.
-This would happen if we, at the time we sell receivables to the trust, or CNH Capital America LLC, at the time it sold receivables to us, made inaccurate representations about a receivable or the servicer violated specified servicing obligations or made certain modifications to a receivable. - CNH Capital America LLC may purchase all of a trust's receivables after they have paid down to 10% of their aggregate balance as of the time they were transferred to the trust.
+This would happen if we, at the time we sell receivables to the trust, or CNH Capital America LLC, at the time it sold receivables to us, made inaccurate representations about a receivable or the servicer violated specified servicing obligations or made certain modifications to a receivable. - Any of the depositor, the servicer or CNH Capital America, if so provided in the related prospectus supplement may purchase all of a trust's receivables after they have paid down to 10% of their aggregate balance as of the applicable cutoff date at the time they were transferred to the trust.
 In this case, the purchase price received by the trust will be treated like a prepayment of the remaining receivables.